 17. Computing Skills

-DBAs need strong computing skills, including knowledge of hardware, software, and networking.
+DBAs need strong computing skills, including hardware, software, and networking knowledge.
 They must also understand how different components interact and affect database performance and availability.

 18. Collaboration